 The Senior Capstone begins promptly in the fall of the senior year with independent study on a topic of interest to the student and approved by the department.
 The independent study culminates in the writing of a paper, which is due in November.
+While seniors will be studying their topics individually, all must be enrolled in the Senior Seminar during this fall semester as it will provide the structure and a timeline for completing the paper.
 Juniors are encouraged to begin thinking about possible topics before they leave for the summer.
 Students are required to take the Major Field Test in Mathematics produced by the Educational Testing Service.

 Evaluation of the Senior Capstone is based on the student's performance on the paper and the standardized exam.
 Detailed information on the Senior Capstone is available on the department website.